-What kind of writing website would this be if I wasn’t looking for writers?
-So yes, I’m looking for contributors, and yes, I’m paying (but don’t get your hopes up – the pay is really low, for now.)
+What kind of writing website would this be if we weren’t looking for writers?
+So yes, we’re looking for contributors, and yes, we pay (but don’t get your hopes up – the pay is really low, for now.)
 Still interested?
 Here’s what you need to know:

 What should you write about?